Discrete Bulk Spectrum in Jackiw-Teitelboim Theory: Conclusions

 \subsection{Acknowledgement}

-DB was supported in part by NRF Grant RS-2023-00208011, and by Basic Science Research Program through NRF funded by the Ministry of Education (2018R1A6A1A06024977).
+D.B. was supported by the 2024 Research Fund of the University of Seoul.
 C.K. was supported by NRF Grant 2022R1F1A1074051.
-S.-H.Y. was supported in part by NRF-2019R1A6A1A10073079.
+S.-H.Y. was supported in part by NRF grant funded by the Korea government(MSIT) RS-2025-00553127.

 {\center